Orange County Driving Under the Influence of Drugs Attorney

 Put Your Future in Experienced Hands

-Most people in Southern California are familiar with the offense of driving under the influence (DUI) of alcohol.
+Most people in Southern Orange County are familiar with the offense of driving under the influence (DUI) of alcohol.
 It is less well known that the same crime is committed by driving under the influence of a drug.
 Arrests are typically made when the police view signs of intoxication that are coupled with erratic driving but cannot detect alcohol on the driver’s breath.
 If the driver passes a preliminary breath test, the police often make an arrest for drug DUI so they can demand a blood test.

 If the test result is positive for a drug that can impair the ability to drive, the driver is likely to face a criminal charge.
 Fortunately, there are many defenses to these charges.
-With offices in Newport Beach, Santa Ana, Fullerton Orange County, and Riverside, the Law Offices of Randy Collins is able to represent drivers charged with drug DUI in all Southern California courts.
+With offices in Newport Beach, Santa Ana, Fullerton Orange County, and Riverside, the Law Offices of Randy Collins is able to represent drivers charged with drug DUI in all Southern Orange County courts.

 The prosecution needs to prove two things to obtain a conviction: